IanMulvany/brendan-mulvany-public-site/documentation/TEST_STATIC_SITE.md

 ### Search doesn't work

 **Solution**:
-- Check that `dist/api/public/search-index.json` exists
+- Check that the FTS5 search index is set up in the database
-- Verify browser console for errors loading the index
+- Verify browser console for API errors
-- Search falls back to API if index not found
+- Ensure the `/api/public/search` endpoint is accessible

 ## Configuration